kamitor/K-Libary/VCH/5-12-2024 Log Chris.md

 Then afterwards I can try to move it to a local AI.

-- [ ] Add API Key to ObserableHQ to change the JSON there
+- [x] Add API Key to ObserableHQ to change the JSON
+	- [x] FAIL: Requires Credits and Credit Card; Don't have that.
-- [ ] Check Update on Local
+- [x] Check Update on Local
+Success!
+Local updated to reflect online Changes.

+Next up:
+Build File with Web based interface;
+Building on the excising file;

+Need to schedule Sprint Demo with Bart and Michiel, maxime etc.

 Download movie voor Kirsten: